gabrielcocenza/dcgm-snap/README.md

 # dcgm-snap

-This is the snap package to delivery dcgm pacakge.
+This is a snap delivering NVIDIA dcgm components.
-The snap consists of [dcgm-exporter](https://github.com/NVIDIA/dcgm-exporter) and [dcgm](https://developer.nvidia.com/dcgm).
+The snap consists of [dcgm](https://developer.nvidia.com/dcgm) and [dcgm-exporter](https://github.com/NVIDIA/dcgm-exporter).

-## Build Charmed OpenStack Exporter
+## Build the snap

 You can build the snap locally by using the command: